senyuuri/matrisea/README.md

 *Disclaimer: This project is still in the pre-alpha and is under active development.
 Features and functions are expected to break from time to time.*

-**Matrisea (/ˈmeɪtrɪksiː/)** is a cloud-based Android reversing platform that provides high-fidelity virtural devices with powerful integrated tools.
+**Matrisea (/ˈmeɪtrɪksiː/)** is a cloud-based Android reversing platform that provides high-fidelity virtual devices with powerful integrated tools.

 ![demo](./docs/demo.gif)